Brennall/HFH-SRD/Chapter02.md

 Proficiencies:	       Battle Magic, Military Strategy

-Starting Equipment:    Gracefully curved sword and dagger, elven composite bow, quiver with 20 arrows, chainmail armor, embroidered cloak, boots, backpack, 2 week’s iron rations, spell book with magic missile
+Starting Equipment:    Gracefully curved sword and dagger, elven composite bow, quiver with 20 arrows, chainmail armor, embroidered cloak, boots, backpack, 2 week's iron rations, spell book with magic missile

 This pre-generated template represents a traditional fighter-mage of elven heritage.
 The template is ready for adventure.
-However, if your elven spellsword’s INT is 13 or greater, you may pick one or more additional general proficiencies and starting Spells before play if you’d like (see Starting Proficiencies in Chapter 4 and Spell Repertoire in Chapter 5).
+However, if your elven spellsword's INT is 13 or greater, you may pick one or more additional general proficiencies and starting Spells before play if you'd like (see Starting Proficiencies in Chapter 4 and Spell Repertoire in Chapter 5).

 ### Spellsword Level ProgressionSpellsword Spell Progression